dl-solarity/docs/docs/getting-started/guides/libs/crypto/ecdsa384.md

 ### Introduction

 The `U384` low-level utility library that implements unsigned 384-bit arithmetics.
-It provides various functions that are used in ECDSA384 library.
+It provides various functions that are used in the ECDSA384 library.